 Ronald C. Clute, Ph.D., Founding Director

-Diane Pielat, Administrative Director
+Diane M. Pielat, Administrative Director

-The Clute Institute is committed to upholding the highest standards of journal publication and conference presentation ethics.
-The Clute Institute, its editors, and members of all editorial teams are committed to objective and fair double-blind peer reviews of submitted manuscripts for journal publication and conference presentation and will evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.
+We are devoted to upholding the highest standards of journal publication and conference presentation ethics.
+The Clute Institute, its editors, and members of all editorial teams are committed to objective and fair double-blind peer reviews of submitted manuscripts for journal publication and conference presentation.
+Manuscripts are eventuated for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.

 Authors submitting their manuscripts must attest that it is their original work and has not been plagiarized.
 Submitting the same manuscript to more than one journal concurrently is unethical and unacceptable.
 Our authors, editors, and members of all editorial teams must comply with the Clute Institute Code of Ethics in all respects.